Stripe vs Square vs PayPal: Complete Payment Processor Comparison 2026

 Square Strengths

-Free POS Software Square's point-of-sale software includes inventory management, employee management, and sales reporting—all free.
-Competitors charge $50-200+ monthly for similar features.
+Square's point-of-sale software includes inventory management, employee management, and sales reporting—all free.
+Competitors charge $0-200+ monthly for similar features.

 Square Limitations